edgepointlearning/edgepointlearning.github.io/collections/_posts/2017-04-02-How-To-Create-Your-Custom-eLearning-Course-With-25-Free-Tools.md

 Once that's done, you'll move your course to an [LMS or cloud platform](/blog/best-lms-for-small-business/){:target="_blank"}.

-{% asset
+{% asset 'blog/2017/2017-04-02-How-To-Create-Your-Custom-eLearning-Course-With-25-Free-Tools01.png'
-  'blog/2017/2017-04-02-How-To-Create-Your-Custom-eLearning-Course-With-25-Free-Tools01.png'
-  alt='How to create an eLearning course infographic' %}
+  alt='How to create an eLearning course infographic' magick:resize='1170' @pic %}
-{: .wideImage .marginTop .marginBot}

 ## 25 free eLearning authoring tools
 You'll notice that, in those six steps, we identified a few key areas of development, namely: